Is it OK to Use a Roth IRA to Pay for College Expenses?

 - Protect your family and your wealth by maintaining life, health, disability, and liability insurance.

-- Create and maintain crucial estate planning documents such as wills, living wills, and powers of attorney that are current and up to date.
+- Create and maintain crucial estate planning documents such as wills, living wills, and powers of attorney that are current and up-to-date.

-While it is possible to borrow money for college it is not wise to rely on debt to fund your retirement dreams.
-So as a general rule, retirement goals should take precedent over college savings on the priority list.
+While it is possible to borrow money for college, it is not wise to rely on debt to fund your retirement dreams.
+So, as a general rule, retirement goals should take precedent over college savings on the priority list.

-Putting retirement ahead of college on the priority list isn't always the type of financial guidance parents or grandparents want to hear.
-This is usually because most parents are innately predisposed to provide children with the best experiences and opportunities possible.
-There can be some pretty bad consequences when you put saving for college ahead of retirement on the priority list.
-Some of the negative outcomes include delaying retirement (or not enough money to retire on your terms), selling investment property or other assets earlier than desired, and the biggest potential consequence is unnecessary financial stress and frustration.
+Putting retirement ahead of college isn't always the financial guidance parents or grandparents want to hear.
+Most parents are predisposed to provide children with the best experiences and opportunities possible.
+But if you put saving for college ahead of retirement, the outcome could be delaying retirement (or lacking the money to retire on your terms), and selling investment property or other assets earlier than desired—thereby creating unnecessary financial stress and frustration.

-The majority of 529 plans have a limited amount of investment options to choose from.
-Roth IRAs are not an actual investment but instead represent a type of retirement savings account that allows for various types of investments (stocks, bonds, mutual funds, ETFs, REITs, CDs, etc.).
-In order to take full advantage of the tax-free growth of earnings, it is generally wise to seek out growth-oriented investments for a Roth IRA.
+The majority of 529 plans, which are a typical way parents save for college, offer a limited amount of investment options to choose from.
+Roth IRAs are not an actual investment but instead represent a type of retirement savings account that allows for various types of investments—stocks, bonds, mutual funds, ETFs, REITs, CDs, etc. To take full advantage of the tax-free growth of earnings, it is generally wise to seek out growth-oriented investments for a Roth IRA.

-Contributions are currently limited to $5,500 per year ($6,500 for ages 50 and older).
+- Annual contribution limits are much lower than for 529 plans.
 Roth IRAs have lower contribution limits than other college savings vehicles.
 Roth IRA contribution limits are significantly lower than the higher limits found with 529 college savings plans.

-Another problem found when using Roth IRA contributions to pay for college expenses is that the distributions count as untaxed income on next year's FAFSA and this could reduce your child’s eligibility for need-based financial aid.
-Roth IRAs are still a low impact asset for financial aid purposes and the total asset value is not reported on FAFSA.
+- Impact on financial aid.
+Roth IRA distributions to pay for college expenses count as untaxed income on next year's FAFSA and this could reduce your child’s eligibility for need-based financial aid.
+Roth IRAs are still a low-impact asset for financial aid purposes and the total asset value is not reported on FAFSA.

 529 plan investments grow tax-free and distributions used to pay for qualified education expenses are also tax-free.
-Beginning in 2018, you can use up to $10,000 in 529 plan proceeds for elementary and high school costs.
+Now you can also use some 529 plan proceeds for elementary and high school costs.

-For parents or grandparents already on track to meet retirement goals it is usually more beneficial to look at 529 plans first for college savings.
-But when those college funding goals require a little more flexibility or the likelihood of your child attending college is less certain a Roth IRA becomes more appealing.
+For parents or grandparents already on track to meet retirement goals, it is usually more beneficial to look at 529 plans first for college savings.
+But when those college funding goals require a little more flexibility, or the likelihood of your child attending college is less certain, a Roth IRA becomes more appealing.